dcodev1702/rsyslog_dynamic_data/README.md

-# RSyslog Protocol/Port Identification Solution for Azure Monitor Agent
+# RSyslog Protocol/Port ID Solution with Azure Monitor Agent (AMA)

 ## Overview
 This solution enables a centralized syslog collector to identify which organization (client) sent each message by automatically adding protocol and port information to syslog entries.
 Messages include separate protocol and port fields (e.g., `udp 514`, `tcp 10514`) and are forwarded to Azure Monitor Agent for ingestion into Azure Log Analytics with full client identification.